nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Implementation
 {Insert your own respective implementations here}
+This section describes some noteworthy details on how certain features are being implemented.

 ### Store Data
 The storage feature saves the data of the user so that